raphael-proust/OGL-SRD5/pages/18.creatures/default.md

 **Challenge** 1/2 (100 XP)

 **_Trampling Charge_**.
-If the horse moves at least 20 feet straight toward a creature and then hits it with a hooves attack on the same turn, that target must succeed on a DC 14 Strength saving throw or be knocked prone.
+If the horse moves at least 6m straight toward a creature and then hits it with a hooves attack on the same turn, that target must succeed on a DC 14 Strength saving throw or be knocked prone.
 If the target is prone, the horse can make another attack with its hooves against it as a bonus action.

 **Actions**

-**_Hooves_**. _Melee Weapon Attack:_ +6 to hit, reach 5 ft., one target. _Hit:_ 11 (2d6 + 4) bludgeoning damage.
+**_Hooves_**. _Melee Weapon Attack:_ +6 to hit, reach 1.5m, one target. _Hit:_ 11 (2d6 + 4) bludgeoning damage.

 #### Weasel